Mobile Protected Firepower

-The Mobile Protected Firepower (MPF) was a U.S. Army program to procure a combat vehicle that is capable of providing mobile, protected, direct fire offensive capability.
-The projected vehicle has been designated the M10 Booker, and will according to description essentially serve the role of an assault gun.
-The program is part of the Next Generation Combat Vehicle program.
+Mobile Protected Firepower (MPF) was a U.S. Army program to procure a combat vehicle that is capable of providing mobile, protected, direct fire offensive capability.
+The projected vehicle has been designated the M10 Booker, and would have essentially served the role of an assault gun.
+The program was part of the Next Generation Combat Vehicle program.

 The MPF vehicle has been called a light tank by some sources, which is incorrect according to some Army officials.
-It will weigh about 42 ST. MPF is similar in purpose to the M8 Armored Gun System light tank, the intended replacement for the M551 Sheridan, which the Army canceled due to budget considerations in 1996.
+It will weigh about 42 t.
+MPF is similar in purpose to the M8 Armored Gun System light tank, the intended replacement for the M551 Sheridan, which the Army canceled due to budget considerations in 1996.
 The last user of M551 Sheridans, the 3/73rd Armor of the 82nd Airborne Division, was subsequently inactivated starting in 1996.

 In 2018, the Army selected bids from General Dynamics Land Systems (GDLS) and BAE Systems—for further evaluation for the MPF requirement.
 Prototypes of GDLS's Griffin II and BAE's M8 AGS were delivered to the Army beginning in 2020.
 BAE's submission was disqualified in 2022.
 The Army selected the GDLS model for initial production later that year.
 In 2023, the Army type classified the vehicle as the M10 Booker.
 The Army expected to purchase 504 units.

 The Defense Department announced in May 2025 that the M10 program was being cancelled.